-This was the name of two biblical men.
+This was the name of 2 biblical men, both giants.

-Goliath, a famous giant of Gath, who for 40 days openly defied the armies of Israel, but was at length slain by David with a stone from a sling (1 Samuel 17:4)
+For 40 days Goliath openly defied the armies of Israel.
+At length, he was killed by David with a stone from a sling (1 Samuel 17:4).
+David then beheaded Goliath.

-In 2 Samuel 21:19 there is another giant of the same name mentioned as slain by Elhanan.
+2 Samuel 21:19 mentions another giant of the same name who was slain by Elhanan.

 The staff of his spear “was like a weaver’s beam.”